melthaw/spring-file-storage-service/README.md

 # Get Started

-We will take fastdfs for example.
+We will take [WebDAV](http://www.webdav.org/) for example.

-* Start file server support webdav protocol
+* Start a file server supporting WebDAV protocol
 * Gradle as build tool
 * Show the API usage in Spring Application

 ## Start fastdfs server

-We will quick start a webdav file server by docker-compose , please make sure docker & docker-compose are prepare on your local machine.
+We will quick start a WebDAV file server by docker-compose , please make sure docker & docker-compose are prepare on your local machine.

 Here is the `docker-compose.yml`